Split absolutely irreducible integer-valued polynomials over discrete valuation domains: Characterization of split absolutely irreducible polynomials

 The absolutely irreducible polynomials of $\IntR$ of the form

 with $\emptyset\ne S\subseteq R$, each $m_s$ a positive integer, and $c\in K\setminus\{0\}$ correspond bijectively to the balanced sets $S\subseteq R$.

 The bijective correspondence is as follows: given an absolutely irreducible polynomial $f$, map $f$ to its set of roots $S$.
-Conversely, given a balanced finite set $S\subseteq R$, let $f$ be its equalizing polynomial and $\fixdiv_{f}\in R$ a generator of the fixed divisor of $f$, and map $S$ to $F = \fixdiv_{f}^{-1}f$, that is, to the essentially unique image-primitive polynomial associated in $K[x]$ to the equalizing polynomial of $S$. \end{repcorollary}
+Conversely, given a balanced finite set $S\subseteq R$, let $f$ be its equalizing polynomial and $\fixdiv_{f}\in R$ a generator of the fixed divisor of $f$, and map $S$ to $F = \fixdiv_{f}^{-1}f$, that is, to the essentially unique image-primitive polynomial associated in $K[x]$ to the equalizing polynomial of $S$. \end{corollary}

-\begin{repcorollary}{corollary:root-set-K-R} Let $(R,M)$ be a discrete valuation domain with quotient field $K$ and finite residue field.
-The absolutely irreducible polynomials in $\IntR$ that split over $K$ are \begin{enumerate} \item those whose roots are in $R$ as described in Corollary~\ref{corollary:bijectioncor} and \item linear polynomials $ax-b$ with $a\in M$ and $b\in R \setminus M$. \end{enumerate} \end{repcorollary} \begin{proof} Every $F\in \IntR$ is of the form $F = \frac{cf}{d}$ where $f\in R[x]$ is a primitive polynomial and $c$, $d\in R$ with $\gcd(c,d)=1$.
+\begin{corollary} Let $(R,M)$ be as in Convention~\ref{conventionRD}.
+The absolutely irreducible polynomials in $\IntR$ that split over $K$ are \begin{enumerate} \item those whose roots are in $R$ as described in Corollary~\ref{corollary:bijectioncor} and \item linear polynomials $ax-b$ with $a\in M$ and $b\in R \setminus M$. \end{enumerate} \end{corollary} \begin{proof} Every $F\in \IntR$ is of the form $F = \frac{cf}{d}$ where $f\in R[x]$ is a primitive polynomial and $c$, $d\in R$ with $\gcd(c,d)=1$.
 Moreover, if $F$ splits over $K$, then $f$ is a product of linear factors of the form $ax-b$ for coprime elements $a$ and $b$ in $R$.
 Therefore, exactly one of $a$ and $b$ is in the maximal ideal $M$ while the other is a unit of $R$.
 If $a$ is a unit, then $a^{-1}b\in R$.
 If, however, $a\in M$, then $b$ is a unit and $ar-b$ is a unit for all $r \in R$.
 So, $ax-b$ by itself is absolutely irreducible and cannot be a factor of an irreducible integer-valued polynomial of degree strictly greater than $1$.

 It follows that the only split absolutely irreducible polynomials in $\IntR$ that are not covered by the bijection in Corollary~\ref{corollary:bijectioncor} are the linear polynomials of the form $ax-b$ where $a\in M$ and $b\in R\setminus M$. \end{proof}